helsingborg-stad/readspeaker-helper/README.md

 # ReadSpeaker Helper

+**Note: This plugin requires Advanced Custom Fields to be installed.**

 A helper which will help you include the ReadSpeaker.com readspeaker solution to you WordPress site.

 ## Action reference